Gain the skills needed to manage the robust and complex data in the healthcare industry.

 If you have questions about the application process, please contact Azzama Alia at Azzama.Alia@unt.edu.

-The application deadline for Fall 2023 is May 1, 2023 although the recommended deadline for international applicants is March 15, 2023, to allow sufficient time to make any necessary visa/travel arrangements if admitted.
+The application deadline for Spring 2024 is December 8, 2023 although the recommended deadline for international applicants is October 16, 2023, to allow sufficient time to make any necessary visa/travel arrangements if admitted.
 All application materials must be turned into the Department of Rehabilitation & Health Services (RHS) by 5:00 p.m. on the day of the application deadline.

 Graduate students are advised by department faculty.
 Program Coordinator Dr. Gayle Prybutok can help connect you with potential faculty advisors based on your unique interests.